The Expanse (Star Trek: Enterprise episode)

-"The Expanse" is the fifty-second episode of Star Trek: Enterprise, the twenty-sixth episode of the second season, and the Season Two finale.
+"The Expanse" is the fifty-second episode of Star Trek: Enterprise, the twenty-sixth episode and finale of the second season.
+The episode aired on UPN on May 21, 2003.
 The episode launched a change of direction for the series, starting with a cataclysmic attack on the Star Trek version of Earth and introducing a new alien foe, the Xindi.

 This episode set the foundation for the season-spanning Xindi story arc, encompassing all of Season Three and the first three episodes of Season Four.
 The story line continues in the Season Three opening episode, "The Xindi".